 • Shorts for men and women

-• A dress or smart top if you feel like dressing up at night
+• A dress or bright top if you feel like dressing up at night

 • Underwear, including sports bras for women